Jean-Baptiste Réveillon: Life

+n°31bis, where the entrance of the former La Folie Titon was located.

 In 1759 he moved to the Faubourg Saint-Antoine, then a neighbourhood dominated by the various crafts associated with furnishing.
 Réveillon launched production of a full range of wallpapers.
 The nobility began to patronize his business and in 1765—--already extremely wealthy--—he bought a mansion, with a parc and a theatre inside La Folie Titon, formerly owned by Évrard Titon du Tillet.
 Reveillon installed his wallpaper factory on the ground floor, retaining the upper floors for his private residence.

 In 1775 Réveillon opened a paper mill to improve both the quantity and quality of his paper supply.
 In 1776 he opened a shop near the Tuileries.
 The papier bleu d'Angleterre became very popular when Queen Marie Antoinette decorated her apartments with them.
 Réveillon himself dabbled in chemistry enough to discover a new process for making vellum paper in 1782.
 The following year he was granted permission to use the title of Manufacture Royale.

+First Hot Air Balloon

+The commemorative plaque of the first hot-air balloon takeoff in 1783.